Women’s Coastal Pilgrimage

 We are purposely not covering great milage every day - as this is much more about the journey than where we are going and how fast we can get there.

-• You will be provided with a backpack containing most of the lightweight essentials you’ll need for camping (tent, sleep mat, pillow, bowl, mug, head torch etc).
-All you’ll need to bring is your clothes, a three season sleeping bag and a few other items which will be listed in the comprehensive packing guide I will share with you once you book.
+All you’ll need to bring is your clothes, a three season sleeping bag, a pair of walking poes and a few other items which will be listed in the comprehensive packing guide I will share with you once you book.

 Included: